 This is a major step and one which deserves time and attention.
 The general advice is to choose subjects which you find interesting – when you go from ten subjects to three, four (or exceptionally five) and spend five lessons and four to five hours homework each week on a course it really helps to want to do it.
 Secondly play to your strengths, universities will offer places on the basis of grades so look at how you have done so far, use teachers’ advice and look at what the courses involve.
 Thirdly be aware of any requirements of the courses or careers you may be interested in.
 At the very least, research entry requirements - websites are good for this - and let us know on your application form so we can include it in your interview.
 The fourth subject is an opportunity to broaden your education.
 This might mean keeping on a real passion in Art or Music but more often it is a chance to develop a relevant skill such as Maths or a language to support your university application and future career.

-These are the combined views of 24 of the top universities on which A levels they want for different degrees https://www.russellgroup.ac.uk/
+- The Russell Group represents 24 leading UK universities.
+These are their combined views on which A levels they want for different degrees.

-To look directly at university entry requirements go to http://www.ucas.com/students/coursesearch/
+- To look directly at university entry requirements visit UCAS.com

 Preparing for your courses